ga-curriculum/universal-resources/deployment/django-deployment/README.md

 pipenv install python-dotenv whitenoise gunicorn dj-database-url
 ```

 > 🚨 It is important that you run this exact command to add these packages to your project and ensure they are added to your `Pipfile`.
+Not running this command in your project

 ### Configure `python-dotenv`